 Mediacom Broadband Corporation, a Delaware corporation wholly-owned by Mediacom Broadband, co-issued, jointly and severally with Mediacom Broadband, \$400.0 million aggregate principal amount of the 11% senior notes due July 15, 2013.
-Mediacom Broadband Corporation has no assets (other than a \$100 receivable from affiliate), operations, revenues or cash flows.
+Mediacom Broadband Corporation has no operations, revenues or cash flows.
+The Company maintains a one-hundred dollar receivable from an affiliate and common stock on its balance sheet.
 Therefore, separate financial statements have not been presented for this entity.